ptwiddle/MAS341-Graph-Theory/ExamRevision.md

 permalink: /Exam-Revision/
 ---

 This page is a brief discussion of the exam and some material to prepare for it, including coverage and some discussion of old exams.
+Currently this is mostly the page from last year; I will update it and remove this disclaimer at some point, but it shouldn't require very much changing and is a good guide even now.

 [List of Proofs](../Proofs/)
 ===